When the Law Is Optional, You Have Tyranny

 Legacy media outlets have gone to great lengths to smear Republicans.
 They pushed the Russia collusion hoax.
 They created the “fine people” hoax.
 They even went after a bunch of high school kids from Covington Catholic school because they wore MAGA hats.

 Claiming the media isn’t biased is like telling people sharks can live on land.
-It’s obvious for anyone who pays attention.
-There is a reason why trust in media has been at all-time lows for years — and not even Barack Obama can clean this up.
+It’s evident to anyone who pays attention.
+There is a reason why trust in media has been at an all-time low for years — and not even Barack Obama can clean this up.

 Editor’s Note: Do you enjoy Townhall’s conservative reporting that takes on the radical left and woke media?
 Support our work so that we can continue to bring you the truth.